 - The following three safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: - •The local authority (LA)-MASH (family contact point and multi-agency safeguarding hub) contact 01793 466903 (during normal office hours which are 8.30am to 4.40pm Monday to Thursday, and 8.30am to 4.00pm Friday).
-The Emergency Duty Service (EDS) is available outside office hours on 01793 436699 - For students living in Gloucestershire contact MASH -Tel: 0800 542 0202, for further information see Gloucestershire Safeguarding Procedures in the Safeguarding folder and www.glosfamiliesdirectory.org
+They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: - •The local authority SWINDON BOROUGH COUNCIL CONTACT SWINDON (contact point for advice, support and to make referrals) 01793 464646 / contactswindon@swindon.gov.uk (during normal office hours which are 8.30am to 4.40pm Monday to Thursday, and 8.30am to 4.00pm Friday).
+The Emergency Duty Service (EDS) is available outside office hours on 01793 436699.